 The same goes for my smaller, completed Kees & Colliers series, which was relaunched summer 2019.

 I’m so glad to have finally corrected my many errors and launched my own publishing company, Wild Blue Wonder Press, named after a special place on my family’s property.

-Now I’m an independent author who coaches writing in my spare time, a part of Brett Harris and Kara Swanson’s Young Writer Workshop: Author Program, and an up-and-coming authorpreneur who really needs to be more professional but struggles with not making inappropriate jokes every three seconds.
+Now I’m an independent author who does some virtual assistant work in my spare time, a part of Brett Harris and Kara Swanson’s Author Conservatory, and an up-and-coming authorpreneur.

 If you want to chat, try emailing me (firstname.lastname@example.org), commenting on my blog, or connecting on social media.